dev-pods/ai-in-actions/.github/steps/1-step.md

 <details>
 <summary>Having trouble? 🤷</summary><br/>

-- **Workflow fails to run**: Ensure you're on a repository where you have write permissions and that GitHub Actions are enabled
+- **Workflow fails to run**: Ensure the workflow is complete and properly yaml formatted, if it's not then:
+  - Find the issue in the workflow and commit the changes again to `main` branch
+  - Try running the workflow again
 - **No AI response**: Make sure the `id: ai-response` is set on the AI Inference step and referenced correctly in the Display step
 - **Permission errors**: Double-check that the `models: read` permission is properly configured in your workflow file
 - **Action not found**: Verify you're using the exact action name: `actions/ai-inference@v2`